Test Code TPMT3 Thiopurine Methyltransferase Activity Profile, Erythrocytes

 Preferred: Lavender top (EDTA)

-Acceptable: Green top (sodium or lithium heparin), dark blue top (metal free sodium heparin), or plasma gel tubes
+Acceptable: Green top (sodium or lithium heparin), dark blue top (metal free sodium heparin), or non-centrifuged plasma gel tubes

 Specimen Volume: 5 mL